mindspore-ai/mindspore/CONTRIBUTING.md

 - What version of env (mindspore, os, python etc) are you using?
 - Is this a BUG REPORT or FEATURE REQUEST?
+- What kind of issue is, add the labels to highlight it on the issue dashboard.
 - What happened?
 - What you expected to happen?
 - How to reproduce it?(as minimally and precisely as possible)